olwflynn/penrose-app/README.md

 to subscribe to their events (note in current MVP version only SimpleStorage contract is allowed).

 From here you can hit the subscribe button to start receiving events from these contracts.
-In order to test the firing of events you can you can use the instructions below to
+In order to test the firing of events you can you can use the instructions below to:

-### Create event in contract for subscribed contracts and receive in Kafka
+### Create event in smart contract for subscribed contracts and receive in Kafka

 First, make sure you have followed the above setup instructions for the app, kafka and kowl